relevance/org-html-slideshow/README.md

   * Check version by opening an .org file and `M-x org-version`
 * [Htmlize](http://www.emacswiki.org/emacs/Htmlize) version 1.37+

+For Emacs 23 and Org-mode 7, use the older version of org-html-slideshow on the Git branch [emacs23-org7](https://github.com/relevance/org-html-slideshow/tree/emacs23-org7)

 ## Using in Your Org-mode Files